 The opening movement begins with a typically 'masculine' fanfare figure played, in octaves, on trumpet, strings and continuo.
 As early as bar 2 it diffuses into harmony, trumpet and first violins carrying the extrovert repeated-note idea, supported by the lower strings and a striding quaver continuo.

 Much use is made of both figurations to support the vocal line, itself less focussed in detailed motivic development than is usually the case.
-It contains much flowing, scalic movement serving joint functions: it conveys the joy of shouting God’s praises and provides the musicians with a virtuosity with which they may revel in so doing.
+It contains much flowing, scalic movement serving joint functions: it conveys the joy of shouting God′s praises and demands of the musicians a virtuosity with which they may revel.

 Bach′s setting of this text is somewhat idiosyncratic.
 When the music has clearly definable structural divisions we often find him allocating particular lines of the text to each.
 Thus in a da capo movement, the A section may deal with the first 2-3 lines and the B section with those that remain.
 In this case the A section has only the first line to declaim----Shout joy for God in all lands.
 The B section emerges from bar 39 taking us, as expected, through related keys of Am, Em and G major and carrying the next seven lines of text----all creatures in heaven and earth must, as we now do, present our offerings to the God who protects us in times of trouble.